Ben Griffin (golfer): Professional career

 Griffin turned professional in 2018 after graduating from North Carolina and began playing on the PGA Tour Canada.
 He won the Staal Foundation Open in July.
 In 2019, he played on the PGA Tour Canada and Korn Ferry Tour with limited success.
 In 2020, he played on the PGA Tour Latinoamérica and LocaliQ Series (due to the COVID-19 pandemic).
 He stepped away from golf for most of 2021 and worked as a loan officer for a mortgage group in North Carolina.
 He returned to golf and earned his Korn Ferry Tour card for 2022 via Q-school.

 In 2022, Griffin played on the Korn Ferry Tour and finished runner-up in three events: Astara Golf Championship, LECOM Suncoast Classic, and BMW Charity Pro-Am.
 He finished 8th on the regular season points list to earn his PGA Tour card for 2023.
 He has two runner-up finishes on the PGA Tour: the 2023 Sanderson Farms Championship and 2024 RBC Canadian Open.

 He earned his first PGA Tour win at the 2025 Zurich Classic of New Orleans with partner Andrew Novak.
 Griffin then followed that up less than one month later, winning the Charles Schwab Challenge on May 25, 2025.

 On August 27, 2025, he was named to the USA team for the 2025 Ryder Cup by team captain, Keegan Bradley.

 Sunday November 9,2025 - Griffin started the day 2 shots behind the 54-hole leader, Garrick Higgo, and shot a 9 under 63 to win the World Wide Technology Championship in Mexico by 2 shots for his 3rd PGA victory.
 The 259 stroke total also broke the tournament record by 2 strokes.

 Personal life

 Griffin's great-grandfather, Ben Shields, was a Major League Baseball pitcher for the New York Yankees, Boston Red Sox, and Philadelphia Phillies in the 1920s and 1930s.

 Griffin suffers from symptomatic eye floaters, which is why he often wears sunglasses.

+On December 6, 2025, Griffin married Dana Myeroff in Palm Beach, Florida.
+They met during a night out in Florida.
+After two years of dating, he proposed in Sea Island, Georgia.